Topic No. 263: Buyout Agreements

 A tenant can cancel the buyout agreement within 45 days after it was signed by all parties by informing the landlord in writing that the tenant has cancelled the agreement (or words of similar effect).
 The tenant’s notice of cancelation may be delivered to the landlord by hand-delivery, postal mail, or email.

-All buyout agreements filed with the Rent Board are posted in a searchable database that is available to the public at the office.
+All buyout agreements filed with the Rent Board are posted in a searchable database that is available to the public at our office.
 However, all information regarding the identity of the tenants is redacted before being posted to the database.

 Section 37.9E specifies various remedies and penalties against a landlord for violation of the above requirements that can be enforced by civil action in state court.
-In addition, a landlord’s ability to convert a building into condominiums may be affected by a Buyout Agreement pursuant to the Subdivision Code
+In addition, a landlord’s ability to convert a building into condominiums may be affected by a Buyout Agreement pursuant to the Subdivision Code.

 You can obtain additional data about buyout agreements filed with the Rent Board, including the amounts and the number of tenants, by visiting the Rent Board’s website.